-Since synchronous motors are not self-starting, they are normally equipped with squirrel-cage (AKA amortisseur) windings, which provide starting torque and also provide damping during steady-state running.
-These windings are utilized to accelerate the motor as an induction motor from zero speed to a speed slightly below synchronous speed.
+Synchronous motors are typically equipped with squirrel-cage (AKA amortisseur) windings that provide starting torque and also provide damping during steady-state running.
+During starting, these windings are utilized to accelerate the motor as an induction motor from zero speed to a speed slightly below synchronous speed.
 Starting is usually performed with no voltage applied to the rotor's field winding.
 When synchronous speed is approached, DC field voltage is applied and the rotor is pulled into synchronism.
-Pulsating torques are created during this procedure due to the fact that synchronous motor rotors contain salient poles, which are magnetic protrusions enclosed by field coils.
-The resulting asymmetry causes the motor's output torque to vary as a function of rotor position.
-This effect is in direct contrast to pure induction motors that have symmetric rotors and a generated torque that is independent of rotor location.
+The motor's synchronous speed is given by the following equation: